 2. Fairmont Chateau Whistler

 The rooms at the Fairmont Chateau Whistler are less impressive.
 They are more generic than 5 Star.
-Most have decent sized windows but few are floor to ceiling.
-The majority of rooms don’t have balconies which are a real disadvantage.
+Most have decent-sized windows, but few are floor-to-ceiling.
+The majority of rooms don’t have balconies which is a real disadvantage.
 The ones with a balcony only offer Romeo and Juliette style, so you can’t step out or sit out.
 There’s nothing like swinging open your balcony doors to take in the summer air or stepping out barefoot onto a balcony covered in snow, as the flakes are falling, only to return immediately to the warmth of your room so you can cozy up at your own private fireplace.
 For this joy, you have to pick the Four Seasons Whistler, I’m afraid.

 The Fairmont offers small 40 mL bottles of Le Labo Rose 31 bath amenities in their bathrooms which is standard for the Fairmont brand.
 These amenities smell nice but are not my favorites.